AmauriC/tarteaucitron.js/README.md

 <script>
 tarteaucitron.init({
     "privacyUrl": "", /* Privacy policy url */
+    "bodyPosition": "bottom", /* or top to bring it as first element for accessibility */

     "hashtag": "#tarteaucitron", /* Open the panel with this hashtag */ "cookieName": "tarteaucitron", /* Cookie name */